 By Dr. Michael Oberschneider, Ashburn Psychological & Psychiatric Services

 Hero, monster, princess, or something sexy?
-A costume can say a lot about a child’s development.
+A costume can reveal a great deal about a child’s development.

 Halloween is one of the most fun times of the year for children.
 The meaning of Halloween runs deep in our culture — it’s a time to celebrate, a time for treats, a time for being spooky or silly, a time for costumes, and a time to enjoy family and friends.

-When we think back to some of our fondest childhood memories, most of us have at least one or two Halloween moments.
+When we reflect on some of our fondest childhood memories, most of us have at least one or two Halloween moments.
 What costume your child selects can say a lot about who they are or where they are developmentally.

-Is it a coincidence that zombies were first introduced in film after The Great Depression, and they gained in popularity in the media after the last recession and during a time when the US economy struggled again?
+Is it a coincidence that zombies were first introduced in film after the Great Depression, and they gained popularity in the media after the last recession, during a time when the US economy struggled again?

 Of course, children drawn to monsters are likely unaware of their unconscious motivations, but they are certainly there.
-In my opinion, for example, children are drawn to zombies because, as far as scary creatures go, they are a relatively safe choice; zombies are slow and stupid, and one could quickly get away from a groaning pack of them if needed.
-In addition, children are sensitive, and I think they also empathize and identify with the plight of zombies; zombies were once human, and they roam about blindly, just wanting to get back to being who they were.
+In my opinion, for example, children are drawn to zombies because, as far as scary creatures go, they are a relatively safe choice.
+Zombies are slow and unintelligent, and one could quickly get away from a groaning pack of them if needed.
+In addition, children are sensitive, and I think they also empathize and identify with the plight of zombies; zombies were once human, and they roam about blindly, just wanting to return to their former selves.

 Pretending to be a monster on Halloween can also give a child a sense of control and power — two things children do not usually have a lot of.
-Developmentally, children have to address and work through various fears and problems as they grow up, and pretending to be a monster certainly makes monsters, or whatever fears or challenges may be there, a little less scary and unsettling.
-In addition, when a child dresses up as a monster, he or she uses his imagination to proactively gain confidence and a greater sense of mastery in the world.
+Developmentally, children must address and work through various fears and problems as they grow up, and pretending to be a monster certainly makes monsters, or whatever fears or challenges may be present, a little less scary and unsettling.
+In addition, when a child dresses up as a monster, they use their imagination to proactively gain confidence and a greater sense of mastery in the world.

 Children tend to pick costumes that personify their gender roles, which is undoubtedly true for many little girls fascinated with and enthralled by princesses.
 What little girl does not want to be beautiful and special and to get a lot of attention for being both?
 It’s even in our colloquial vernacular for girls to be “daddy’s little princess.”